PrincetonUniversity/cpf/liberty/README.md

 13. Speculative Loop Fission (LoopFissionRemed)
     *   Same as Conservative Loop Fission apart from the fact that it requires usage of speculative remediators to achieve separation

-14. Pointer-Residue Speculation (Not added)
+14. Pointer-Residue Speculation (PtrResidueRemed)
     *   Never part of a paper.
-Published in Nick Johnson's thesis
+Never evaluated.
+Idea published in Nick Johnson's thesis
     *   Separation speculation disambiguates references to different objects, but does not disambiguate references within the same object.
 Pointer-residue speculation works at the sub-object level.
     *   It disambiguates different fields within an object and in some cases recognizes different regular strides across an array.
     *   It characterizes each pointer expression in the program according to the possible values of its four least-significant bits (residue).